-- 1.17 In the case of applications submitted by post, only one copy of the application form and supporting documents (the originals) will be necessary. - 1.18 If submitting by means other than the Planning Portal, an administrative fee may be levied for the scanning and/or indexing of documents.
+1.16 In the case of applications submitted by post, only the original copy of the application form and supporting documents will be necessary.

-4 Pursuant to section 73A of the 1990 Act
+&lt;sup>4 Pursuant to section 73A of the 1990 Act

-5 The Town and Country (Development Management Procedure) Order 2015 ('the DMPO'), as amended, as well as section 70A, 70B and 70C of the Town and Country Planning Act 1990.
+&lt;sup>5 The Town and Country (Development Management Procedure) Order 2015 ('the DMPO'), as amended

-- 1.19 Where an application is accompanied by an Environmental Statement, copies for each Town or Parish Council affected must be provided directly to them on USB memory stick or CD. - 1.20 Paper copies of documents are digitised upon receipt and then destroyed.
-Similarly, digital media will not be retained.
+- 1.17 If submitting by means other than the Planning Portal, and the Portal offers a digital option, an administrative fee is levied for the scanning and/or indexing of documents. - 1.18 Where an application is accompanied by an Environmental Statement, copies for each Town or Parish Council affected must be provided on removable media or via secure file transfer. - 1.19 Paper copies of documents are digitised upon receipt and then destroyed.
+Similarly, removable media will not be retained.
 It is not possible to return these to the applicant or their agent.